Where To Start (Part 1)

 Write in clear, precise sentences.
 Communicate to your reader in intelligent thoughts, carefully constructed, while providing a constant, continual procession (discreetly or indiscreetly) of relevant information.

 Rule #5: Continually 1. scene-set; 2. character-build, or; 3. move the plot forward.
 When writing fiction, nothing else matters.
-A good novel should seamlessly blend all three components.
+Page by page, a good novel should seamlessly blend all three components.

-Rule #13: Remember this: Readers don’t read novels to find out What Happens.
+Rule #13: Readers don’t read novels to find out What Happens.
 They read novels to find out What Happens to Whom.

 Rule #8: